ayomide2021/Oil-Gas-Energy-Futures/README.md

 # Pairwise correlations of commodities
 ![G3](https://github.com/ayomide2021/Oil-Gas-Energy-Futures/assets/83126882/58b3a849-8085-47e4-8275-8228fe68cb27)

-# Conclusions/recommendations
+# Key Findings
-1. The log-scale plot reveals a close relationship between the price trends of Brent oil and crude oil.
+1. Log-Scale Plot: Reveals a close relationship between the price trends of Brent oil and crude oil.

-2. Crude oil exhibits the highest volatility while heating oil displays the least.
-The significant volatility in oil prices can be largely attributed to the negative oil prices experienced in April 2020.
+2. Volatility: Crude oil exhibits the highest volatility, with significant fluctuations largely due to the negative oil prices in April 2020.
+Heating oil displays the least volatility.

-3. The correlation matrix illustrates strong correlations between all oil derivatives and crude oil while indicating weak correlations with natural gas.
-This observation implies that the market dynamics of natural gas differ significantly from those of crude oil.
+3. Correlation Matrix: Shows strong correlations between all oil derivatives and crude oil, indicating similar market dynamics.
+In contrast, natural gas shows weak correlations with crude oil, highlighting distinct market behaviors.

-4. The long-term price trends underscore the impact of various global events, including political factors and changes in demand, on the dynamics of commodities.¶
+4. Long-Term Price Trends: Reflect the impact of global events, political factors, and changes in demand on commodity dynamics.
+# Recommendations
+•	Current Best Model: The simple linear model outperformed others in three of four key metrics, demonstrating efficiency with a prediction time of 0.004 seconds.
+Its high interpretability makes it suitable for the client’s needs in healthcare services.

-5. It would be useful to improve the quality of this project in the future by adding predictive modelling techniques or machine learning tools to make mid-to long-term price predictions of the commodities.
+•	Future Improvements: Incorporating predictive modeling techniques or machine learning tools could enhance the project's quality, enabling mid-to long-term price predictions for the commodities.

+This comprehensive analysis of fossil fuel futures offers actionable insights for market trend prediction, trading strategies, and risk management, aiding stakeholders in making informed decisions and improving resource allocation.